Emiliano Pedrozo

-Emiliano José Pedrozo Cantarero (born July 6, 1972, in Argentina) is a former Argentine-born Salvadoran professional football player and currently manager.
+Emiliano José Pedrozo Cantarero (born July 6, 1972) is an Argentine-born Salvadoran former professional football manager and former player.

 Club career

 Born in Argentina, Pedrozo joined his fellow countrymen Dionel Bordón and Marcelo Bauza at Salvadoran side FAS in 1994.
 He would live to play in El Salvador for the remainder of his career, playing for several First and Second Division sides.

 In 2005, Pedrozo became the seventh player to score 100 goals in Salvadoran league history, and retired with 114 goals scored in the Primera División de Fútbol de El Salvador.